 And so I found myself at the end of the ten weeks in good sprits and feeling healthy—until the last day of the study, when they tilted me upright and asked me to stand.

 I remained horizontal until the following day.
 That morning, I was strapped to a stretcher and put in the back of a van to head to Johnson Space Center for the first of four rounds of marathon testing.
-As I was wheeled through the sliding glass doors of the hospital, sunlight touched my skin for the first time in over two months.
+As I was wheeled through the sliding glass doors of the hospital, sunlight touched my skin for the first time in more than two months.
 This was the first time I had a good look at the sky or anything that wasn't the stark white walls of the hospital, and I couldn't wipe the smile off my face.
-My deprivation begat a revitalized appreciation for the simple pleasures of the world.
+My deprivation renewed my appreciation for the simple pleasures of the world.

 As I was wheeled into the testing facility, I was greeted by many familiar and unfamiliar faces.
 A number of the research staff had decided to come to watch the final participant of the CFT 70 project take his first steps.
 I was certainly excited, but I imagine many of them were even more thrilled than me.
 While this project had consumed my life for the last three months, it had been the primary focus of their work for four years.
 It was an important moment for all of us.